prototypefund/reproducible-website/_posts/2015-10-16-new-homepage.markdown

 software projects]({{ "/who/" | prepend: site.baseurl }}) are now actively working on supporting reproducible builds.

-It was time to increase the visibility of the various initiatives and establigh a common ground to share general information, specifications, and tutorials.
+It was time to increase the visibility of the various initiatives and establish a common ground to share general information, specifications, and tutorials.
 So here's a new homepage!